ShakibM/exam-section2-ShakibMomen/README.md

 run unit tests and coverage report.
-Capture its output of coverage report on git bash console screen capture coverage output in a browser start up the app, screen capture home ("/"), square, cube, about, error page views be ready to run it on your laptop and demo it to ilker
+Capture its output of coverage report on git bash console screen capture coverage output in a browser start up the app, screen capture home ("/"), square, cube, about, error page views be ready to run it on your laptop and demo it to ilker# exam-section2-ShakibMomen